morse-simulator/morse/doc/morse/what_new.rst

 - **longitude**, **latitude** and **altitude** are not anymore properties of :doc:`user/sensors/gps` but must be set at the environment level.
+- Introduce the new high-level sensor :doc:`user/sensors/attitude`, allowing to compute the attitude of the system
+- Introduce the sensor :doc:`user/sensors/magnetometer`, which allows to compute the magnetic field vector of the Earth.
+- Extend the sensor :doc:`user/sensors/imu`, to return also the magnetic field vector.

 Modifiers
 +++++++++